catalyst-team/catalyst/README.md

 and a variety of callbacks for training, validation and inference of neural networks.
 - **RL** – scalable Reinforcement Learning,
-all of the off-policy continuous actions space algorithms and their improvements with distributed training support.
+actor-critic off-policy continuous actions space algorithms and their improvements with distributed training support.
 - **contrib** - additional modules contributed by Catalyst users.
 - **data** - useful tools and scripts for data processing.